clokep/relapse/docs/reverse_proxy.md

         # Increase client_max_body_size to match max_upload_size defined in homeserver.yaml
         client_max_body_size 50M;

-	# Synapse responses may be chunked, which is an HTTP/1.1 feature.
+	# Relapse responses may be chunked, which is an HTTP/1.1 feature.
 	proxy_http_version 1.1;
     }
 }